Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Centralizers

 is an $E_n$-algebra morphism.
-Here the $A$-module structure of $B$ is of course given by the $E_n$-algebra morphism $\phi\circ f: A\to B'$.
+Here, the $A$-module structure of $B$ is of course given by the $E_n$-algebra morphism $\phi\circ f: A\to B'$.
 Similarly, the naturality in $A$ means that, given a morphism $\psi: A'\to A$ of $E_n$-algebras, the induced map

-is an $E_n$-algebra morphism. \begin{proof}[Proof of Theorem~\ref{T:EnAlgHoch}] Since the global section $\mathcal{F}(\mathbb{R}^n)$ of a locally constant factorization algebra $\mathcal{F}$ on $\mathbb{R}^n$ is an $E_n$-algebra (Proposition~\ref{P:En=Fact}), the second statement is an immediate consequence of the first one.
+is an $E_n$-algebra morphism. \begin{proof}[Proof of Theorem~\ref{T:EnAlgHoch}] Since the global section $\mathcal{F}(\mathbb{R}^n)$ of a locally constant factorization algebra $\mathcal{F}$ on $\mathbb{R}^n$ is an $E_n$-algebra (Theorem~\ref{P:En=Fact}), the second statement is an immediate consequence of the first one.

 We now prove the first one.
+Proposition~\ref{P:extensionfrombasis} implies that we need only to check the axioms of a locally constant factorization algebra on the basis of opens $\mathcal{CVX}$.

-First we prove the naturality of the structure maps~\eqref{eq:StructFactcenter} with respect to the inclusion of open disks.
-That is we need to check that for a family of pairwise disjoints disks $U_1,\dots U_r $ inside a disk $V$ and families $W^j_{1}\dots W^{j}_{i_j}$ of pairwise disjoints disks inside $U_j$ (for $j=1\dots r$) we have
+First we prove the naturality of the structure maps~\eqref{eq:structMapsCVX} with respect to the inclusion of open convex disks (in other words we check the prefactorization algebra axiom).
+That is we need to check that for a family of pairwise disjoints disks $U_1,\dots U_r \in \mathcal{CVX}$ inside a disk $V\in \mathcal{CVX}$ and families $W^j_{1}\dots W^{j}_{i_j}$ of pairwise disjoints convex disks inside $U_j$ (for $j=1\dots r$) we have We write respectively $*_i$ and $*^i_{i_j}$ for the centers of the $U_i$\rq{}s and $W^i_{i_j}$\rq{}s.
+Recall that the structure maps in the above identity~\eqref{eq:idnatFact} are obtained by applying the construction~\eqref{eq:FormularhoonV} on the relevant opens subsets.
+Thus the right hand side of~\eqref{eq:idnatFact} is the global section of the map of factorization algebras which is equal to $g_{i_k}^j$ on a open $W_{i_k}^j$ which contains $*_{i_k}^j$ and $f$ on opens lying in the complement of $*_{i_\ell}^s$.